From The Principal ...

 In an effort to limit traffic in the hallways and to better allow for social distancing, we will be incorporating a block schedule.
 This means that classes will run every other day and will be 85 minutes long (equivalent to two class periods).

 To provide for the most effective instructional model, students will have a schedule for when they are in person at school and a separate schedule for when they are at home attending school remotely.
 We want students to have the full attention of their teachers so that when students are in school the teacher is not teaching to both students in the classroom and those attending class remotely, and vice versa.
 We learned this past spring and during summer school that remote learning takes additional support and time to effectively manage the technology, behavior, and academic needs that surface.
-You will receive a mailing with detailed information on our new schedule so that your child knows exactly what their schedule is each day.

 Providing a Safe Environment